strawgate/C3-Inventory/README.md

 1. Adjust the time threshold for Remediation (besservicemonitor-setting-remediation-delay)

 These two settings adjust how long after startup the Service Monitor should wait before reporting a service failure and before attempting remediation.
 If these settings are not set, the Service Monitor defaults to waiting for 5 minutes after system startup before reporting on service failure and before attempting remediation.

+There are premade fixlets in the C3 Inventory site for setting these values to 5, 10, and 15 minutes.

 ## Temporary Administrative Rights